Exmaralda-Org/teispeechtools/README.md

   - Parameters

-      - the `language` of the document (if there is language information in the document, it will be preferred).
+      - the `language` of the document (if there is language information in the document, it will be preferred)
-      - whether to `force` tagging, even if a pos tag has already been assigned to `<w>`.
+      - whether to `force` tagging, even if a pos tag has already been assigned to `<w>`
       - whether to `transcribe` using [BAS Web Services](https://clarin.phonetik.uni-muenchen.de/BASWebServices/interface).
         See the [BAS documentation](http://clarin.phonetik.uni-muenchen.de/BASWebServices/help)
         ("runG2P") for the supported locales (non-ISO-639 codes like `nze` are not supported here).
 The service will do some adjustment to be able to transcribe (e.g., accept `ltz` and not just the full `ltz-LU` for Luxemburgish).
-Transcription is only used if phones are used for pseudoalignment, see next option.
+Transcription is only used if phones are used for pseudoalignment, see next option
       - whether to `usePhones` for pseudoalignment.
 If transcription using BAS' web service is possible and `usePhones` is true, the transcription will be used to guess the proportion of utterance duration to assign to the `<w>`.
-If no transcription is possible, or transcription is disabled, the number of letters will be used to pseudo-align.
+If no transcription is possible, or transcription is disabled, the number of letters will be used to pseudo-align
       - the `time` length of the utterance
-      - the `offset` of the utterance, i.e. the time of the first timeline event.
+      - the `offset` of the utterance, i.e. the time of the first timeline event
-      - (to be added) a number of items after which to insert anchors
+      - `every`, a number of items after which to insert anchors

 # Building and inspecting